Go Back

 How to Buy, Sell and View Your Runes

-Once you're ready to check out Runes, here are some steps you can take:
+Once you're ready to explore and buy BTC Runes, here are some steps you can take:

 1. Set up a Bitcoin wallet that’s compatible with Runes.
 Naturally, we’re team ME Wallet for this.